-- The share-based awards are DSUs granted pursuant to the 2014 Director DSU Plan (as defined hereinafter).
-Director DSUs for the 2020 fiscal year were granted on March 9, 2021, with a grant date fair value of \$115,000. - The Corporation established a pension plan in 2001 for John M. Beck, as Executive Chairman, to reflect then current executive compensation trends, as a reward for (at the time) over 40 years of service with the Corporation and its predecessors, and as an incentive for future longterm involvement with the Corporation.
+(3) The share-based awards are DSUs granted pursuant to the 2021 Director DSU Plan (as defined hereinafter).
+Director DSUs for the 2021 fiscal year were granted on March 11, 2022, with a grant date fair value of \$115,000.

+(4) The Corporation established a pension plan in 2001 for John M. Beck, as Executive Chairman, to reflect then current executive compensation trends, as a reward for (at the time) over 40 years of service with the Corporation and its predecessors, and as an incentive for future longterm involvement with the Corporation.
 Entitlements under the plan are based on length of service from the date the plan was established and Mr. Beck's final average salary at the time he retired.
 An agreement was made between the Corporation and Mr. Beck to additional enhancements as a result of his retirement on December 31, 2019.

 Opening Present Value of Defined Benefit Obligation Compensatory Change Non-Compensatory Change Closing Present Value of Defined Benefit Obligation

 (\$) (\$) (\$) (\$)

-6,969,414 Nil 13,456 6,982,870
+6,982,870 Nil 320,766 6,662,104

-- Mr. Beck transitioned from the role of Executive Chairman to non-executive Chairman of the Board on December 31, 2019 and in connection with the transition and as disclosed in the Corporation's 2020 Circular, Mr. Beck received a Chairman of the Board retainer fee of \$585,000 in 2020.
-The terms of Mr. Beck's transition are discussed in more detail under Director Fee Compensation on page 21. - Mr. Brace, Mr. Franceschini, Mr. Hole, Ms. Wolburgh Jenah and Mr. Rosenfeld each elected to receive 40% of their 2020 Board annual retainer fee in DSUs in accordance with the 2014 Director DSU Plan with the remaining 60% paid in cash.
-Such 2020 Board annual retainer fees received in DSUs were paid in arrears in July 2020 and January 2021 to Mr. Brace, Mr. Franceschini, Mr. Hole, Ms. Wolburgh Jenah and - On April 23, 2020, the Board appointed Mr. Franceschini as Lead Director to succeed Mr. Carrabba. - Joseph A. Carrabba will not stand for re-election and will retire effective upon the election of directors at the Meeting.
+(5) Mr. Beck transitioned from the role of Executive Chairman to non-executive Chairman of the Board on December 31, 2019 and in connection with the transition and as disclosed in the Corporation's 2021 Circular, Mr. Beck received a Chairman of the Board retainer fee of \$145,000 in 2021.
+The terms of Mr. Beck's transition are discussed in more detail under Director Fee Compensation on page 21 of this Circular.